DanPerry1808/MeltingPoint/README.md

 # Melting Point
-In Melting Point, you take on the role of one of the last humans in a post-apocalpyic world (currently represented by a small, blue triangle sprite).
+In Melting Point, you take on the role of one of the last humans in a post-apocalpyic world .
 Global warming has scorched the Earth and any direct contact with sunlight is deadly.
 Fortunately, you have a thermal-suit to protect from heat, but it can only do so much.
-Make it through the levels while trying not to overheat your suit, and watch out for the lava monsters (currently represented by small red triangles).
+Make it through the levels while trying not to overheat your suit, and watch out for the lava monsters.

 ## Download + Install
 No downloads currently available